-Another participant in Latin America's populist revival \citep{roberts2007latin} is Evo Morales and his \textit{MAS} party in Bolivia.
-Evo Morales in Bolivia is a critical case to understand how populism is related to the strength of parties and party systems primarily because the organizational structure of Evo Morales' populist differs greatly from Ch\'{a}vez's in Venezuela.
-Where Ch\'{a}vez's organization was elite dominated, Morales' is a strong grass-roots movement \citep{de2013name, roberts2015populism}.
-Using a strong grass-roots, bottom-up organization, Morales has been able to overcome any weaknesses introduced by the lack of an institutionalized political party and compete in a party system where opponents also lack institutionalized parties.
+Another participant in Latin America's populist revival \citep{roberts2007latin} is Evo Morales and his \textit{MAS} party in Bolivia.* The story of Bolivia's party system is similar to that of Venezuela's.

-\par

-The story of Bolivia's party system is similar to that of Venezuela's.
 Following years of state-led economic intervention, neo-liberal reforms played a critical role in undermining the foundation upon which political parties rested by significantly weakening organized labor unions \citep{crabtree2013mnr, roberts2013market}.
 From the mid-1980s, when neo-liberal reforms were first introduced, to Evo Morales' victory in a presidential election, the electoral and party system in Bolivia was fraught with instability.

 \par

 Following the neo-liberal reforms in the mid-1980s, elections were contested by multiple parties which frequently used coalitions to form governments \citep{crabtree2013mnr}.
 Problems of instability were not helped as Bolivia introduced a new electoral system in 1995 which led to further upheaval in the composition of parties \citep{centellas2009electoral}.
-Indicative of this instability was the rise of new parties or previously peripheral parties to garner significant portions of vote shares.
+Indicative of this instability was the rise of new parties or previously peripheral parties which garnered significant portions of the vote.
 The presence and success of new or previously peripheral parties demonstrates the low level of environmental hostility in the Bolivian party system.
 Indeed, net electoral volatility rose from 27.5 from 1980-2000 to 50.7 during 2000-2010 demonstrating the collapse of the Bolivian party system \citep[pg.
 1441]{roberts2013market}.
 Extremely low level of environmental hostility due to the collapse of the Bolivian party system set the stage of the rise of Evo Morales following the water and gas wars of the early 2000s.

 \par

 Evo Morales rose to prominence as an organizer of coca unions.
 Following his capture of the previously defunct MAS party, Morales capitalized on opportunities during the Water and Gas Wars to build a larger movement that extended beyond coca growers \citep{webber2011rebellion}.
-Using a new form of ethno-populism, Morales fused together a new movement-party that cross-cut across multiple ethnicities which previously acted more autonomously.
+Using a new form of ethno-populism, Morales fused together a new movement-party that cross-cut across multiple ethnicities which had previously acted more autonomously.
 Thus, using populism, Morales was able to overcome the lack of an institutionalized political party and exploit the weakness in the Bolivian party system.

 \par

-Unlike other cases which we explore in this piece, the average Bolivian political party became strong prior to the rise of Morales to the presidency as demonstrated in Figure \ref{boliviapsi}.
-This rise in \textit{Party Strength}, however, follows a significant decline in \textit{Party Strength} only a few years earlier and corresponds to a decline in \textit{PSI}.
-Overall the Bolivian case fits out expectations for a situation in which populism and succeed.
-With a relatively weak party system with low environmental hostility, parties have weak links to society and new parties are able to enter and contest elections with some success.
+Unlike other cases which we explore in this piece, the average Bolivian political party became strong prior to the rise of Morales to the presidency as demonstrated in Figure \ref{boliviaPI}.
+This rise in \textit{Party Strength}, however, follows earlier declines in \textit{Party Strength} and \textit{PSI}.
+Overall the Bolivian case fits our expectations for a situation in which populism can succeed.
+With a relatively weak institutionalization and a permissive electoral system and new parties were able to enter and contest elections with some success.
 The most intriguing finding from Bolivia, however, is absence of a decline in \textit{PSI} or \textit{Party Strength} \textit{immediately} prior to the rise in presence of populism in the party system.

 \begin{figure}[H]%